Back to blog

 Substance requirementsLocal director required; real operations expected

-Singapore is the jurisdiction I'd recommend to most people.
-The banking system is world-class, the legal framework is English-based and predictable, and international clients take a Singapore company seriously.
-The 17% headline rate is already competitive, and with the startup exemption scheme (75% exemption on first SGD 100K, 50% on next SGD 100K), new companies pay an effective rate of around 8.5% on their first $150K of profit.
+Singapore is the default jurisdiction for many legitimate offshore structures.
+The banking system, the English-based legal framework, and the regional investor familiarity all support this position.
+The 17% headline rate combined with the startup exemption scheme (75% exemption on first SGD 100K, 50% on next SGD 100K) produces an effective rate of approximately 8.5% on the first $150K of profit.

 → Full Singapore tax guide